 Tree planting moratorium (in City rights of way)

 Sheldon does value trees, they are part of our history and future.
-However, for the next 5 years, unless the moratorium is revisited sooner, this step is necessary while we remove diseased trees and deal with the many utility and sight distance issues that can result from hastily planted new trees.
+However, for the next 5 years, unless the moratorium is revisited sooner, no planting in the right of way is allowed.
+This step is necessary while we remove diseased trees and deal with the many utility and sight distance issues that can result from hastily planted new trees.
 At least 672 ash trees in Sheldon need to be removed, along with many cottonwoods and maples.

 The moratorium was approved on October 4, 2023.